70/0083-M - INSTRUMENTATION AND CONTROL

 Verification of learning

-The final exam consists in an oral or written test (in-presence or remotely using computer aids) where the student should be able to:
+The final exam consists in a discussion where the student should be able to:

 - understanding the problems related to the control design for common industrial units;